-Also in fiscal year 2002 the Company made an initial strategic investment in Morion, Inc., a Russian crystal oscillator manufacturer located in St. Petersburg, Russia.
+In addition to the operating segments, the Company has made a strategic investment in Morion, Inc., a Russian crystal oscillator manufacturer located in St. Petersburg, Russia.
 The Company's equity investment in Morion permits the Company to secure a low cost source for high precision quartz resonators and crystal oscillators, many of which are based on the Company's design and development work.
 In September 2004, the Company increased its investment in Morion from 19.8% to 36.2% of Morion's outstanding shares.
 Accordingly, the Company changed its method of carrying the Morion investment from cost to equity as required by generally accepted accounting principles.
 Under the equity method, the Company records its proportionate share of the earnings of Morion.
 In addition, certain amounts in prior period financial statements have been adjusted for the retroactive application of the equity method since the inception of the Company's investment in Morion.

-FISCAL 2005 AND 2004 SIGNIFICANT EVENTS
+FISCAL 2006 and 2005 SIGNIFICANT EVENT